bourdeau/nixos-config/home/gtk/README.md

 ## Current Setup

-We use the **Adwaita-dark** theme, which is part of the upstream GTK distribution.
+It uses the **Adwaita-dark** theme, which is part of the upstream GTK distribution.
 It is stable, maintained, and guaranteed to work correctly with GTK updates.

+Unfortunately [catppuccin/gtk](https://github.com/catppuccin/gtk) is not maintained anymore 😿